mseri/blog/content/posts/72-mathematics-beauty-and-the-shadow-of-ai.md

 ---

 There is this interesting stereotype that mathematicians deal with the cold, hard truth.
 Yet, even the most technical mathematics, deep down, is highly warm and playful.
-Most mathematicians long for the moment a proof finally clicks, this is something beyond its correctness, when it clicks, it also _feels_ right and _looks_ right.
+Most mathematicians long for the moment a proof finally clicks.
+This is something beyond its correctness: when it clicks, it also _feels_ right and _looks_ right.
 It usually comes with a sense of elegance or beauty, be it because of some surprising connection or for remarkable simplicity.
-It is common that in those cases one wonders—after the fact and forgetting the long struggle that led there—how comes no one has seen it before.
+It is common that in those cases one wonders—after the fact and forgetting the long struggle that led there—how come no one has seen it before.

 You don't need to be an expert mathematician to experience it.
 It is not that different from solving a complex riddle.
 It can also happen at school.
 I still recall my first encounter with this sensation.
 Our mathematics teacher in the first year of secondary school made us construct number sets and discover their algebraic properties in a rather hands-on way, starting from the Naturals, via Peano axioms.
-It was like a drug, the pleasure of all this simple bits miracolously working together to produce these complex structures.
+It was like a drug, the pleasure of all these simple bits miraculously working together to produce these complex structures.
 It felt alive and at the time was rather crazy to believe that things that seemed so complex were so naturally emerging from such simple and clear rules.
-It hooked me, in my case it led to explore cellular automata and fractals and so many fascinating things, that at least at a superficial (but very hands-on) level also a kid can explore.
+It hooked me, leading me to explore cellular automata and fractals and so many fascinating things, things that even a kid can get into at a superficial but very hands-on level.

 But if one never had the opportunity to experience it, it is really hard to explain or show.
 I would push it as far as to say that it is like certain forms of art.
-It takes a trained eye to recognize it, it can feel elitary for this, and it surely has an enormous subjective component, with different people arguing for their different, personal aestetic.
+It takes a trained eye to recognize it, it can feel elitist for this, and it surely has an enormous subjective component, with different people arguing for their different, personal aesthetic.

 Some push it even further

 > The mathematician’s patterns, like the painter’s or the poet’s must be beautiful; the ideas like the colours or the words, must fit together in a harmonious way.
 Beauty is the first test: there is no permanent place in the world for ugly mathematics. – [G.H Hardy, A Mathematician's Apology (1941)](https://en.wikiquote.org/wiki/G._H._Hardy#A_Mathematician's_Apology_(1941))

-It is an interesting reflection to have, especially in this moment where utility has become the prime driver of scientific research and educational institution have become basically education industries.
+It is an interesting reflection to have, especially in this moment where utility has become the prime driver of scientific research and educational institutions have become basically education industries.

 Coming back to this post.
 This whole rant was prompted by an essay in AEON, [How should we define mathematical beauty?](https://aeon.co/essays/how-should-we-define-mathematical-beauty-in-the-ai-age)
 I think it is well worth reading.
-In particular, following quote was what has set this flow of consciousness in motion
+In particular, the following quote is what set this flow of consciousness in motion

 > Do you consider this a beautiful proof?
 Over the past few months, I have asked many senior mathematicians the very same question, and whether they have certain criteria or a rule-book for deciding and discovering beautiful mathematical structures.
 The answers were not straightforward and were surprisingly distinct.
 But most mentioned that a beautiful piece of mathematics should be simple.
 ‘What do you mean by simple?’
 I asked many times, and that was one point of divergence.
 Simplicity does not evoke the same meaning for mathematicians, even those who work in the same field.
 Some mean the number of lines in a proof; some mean its self-sufficiency, such as requiring few citations to other lemmas; some mean the simplicity of the proof idea or even of the theorem statement.

 Despite the long conversation and the many reads to prepare for the [Good Mathematics Problem](https://creators.spotify.com/pod/profile/not-just-numbers/episodes/S2E01---Good-mathematics-problems--with-Serte-Donderwinkel-and-Steffen-Mller-e2pveue) episode of It's Not Just Numbers, I am still longing for clarity in my thoughts.
 And while this discussion may seem irrelevant to most, I came to believe that it is a deeply central reflection on the state of our discipline.

-The development of mathematics and the culture around it are both deeply social activities, and the meaning of truth as well as what makes problems interesting and results beautiful is an important and inseparable underlying drive.
-Being it social and taste-driven, it also means that mathematics is also constantly changing in relation to changes its surrounding environment, and that it can be easily influenced by current trends—and hopefully also influences them in a positive (whatever this means) way.
+The development of mathematics and the culture around it are both deeply social activities, and the meaning of truth as well as what makes problems interesting and results beautiful are an important and inseparable underlying drive.
+As it is social and taste-driven, mathematics is constantly changing in relation to changes in its surrounding environment, and it can be easily influenced by current trends—and hopefully also influences them in a positive (whatever this means) way.

 I find this to be the key to understand the societal usefulness of mathematics, more than just its (arguably very numerous) applications.